skypilot-org/skypilot/docs/source/reference/config.rst

     # Requires an Nginx ingress controller to be configured on the Kubernetes cluster.
     # Refer to https://skypilot.readthedocs.io/en/latest/reference/kubernetes/kubernetes-setup.html#nginx-ingress
     # for details on deploying the NGINX ingress controller.
+    #
+    # podip: Directly returns the IP address of the pod.
+This mode does not
+    # create any Kubernetes services and is a lightweight way to expose ports.
+    # NOTE - ports exposed with podip mode are not accessible from outside the
+    # Kubernetes cluster.
+This mode is useful for hosting internal services
+    # that need to be accessed only by other pods in the same cluster.
+    #
+    # Default: loadbalancer
     ports: loadbalancer

     # Attach custom metadata to Kubernetes objects created by SkyPilot